elastic/logstash-forwarder/README.md

 # logstash-forwarder

+# THIS PROJECT IS REPLACED BY [FILEBEAT](https://github.com/elastic/filebeat)

+The [filebeat](https://github.com/elastic/filebeat) project replaces logstash-forwarder.
+Please use that instead.

+No further development will occur on this project.
+Major bug fixes or security fixes may be worked on through 2016, at which point this repository and its project will be abandoned.
+The replacement is [filebeat](https://github.com/elastic/filebeat) which receives new features and fixes frequently. :)

+Happy logging!

+---

 ♫ I'm a lumberjack and I'm ok!
 I sleep when idle, then I ship logs all day!
 I parse your logs, I eat the JVM agent for lunch! ♫

 (This project was recently renamed from 'lumberjack' to 'logstash-forwarder' to